What is application management?

 Does your organization use on-premises apps?
 You can integrate them using App Proxy.
 To learn more, see Provide remote access to on-premises applications through Azure AD's Application Proxy.

 When building your own line-of-business applications, you can integrate them with Azure AD to support single sign-on.
 To learn more about developing apps for Azure AD, see Microsoft identity platform.

 Coupling Azure AD single sign-on (SSO) with Conditional Access provides high levels of security for accessing applications.
 Conditional Access policies provide granular control to apps based on conditions you set.

 Single sign-on (SSO) provides a unified user experience between Microsoft 365 and all the other apps you use.
 Say goodbye to constantly entering your username and password!

 To learn more about single sign-on, see what is single sign-on.

 Address governance and compliance

-With Azure AD, you can monitor application sign-ins through reports that leverage Security Incident and Event Monitoring (SIEM) tools.
+Monitor apps through reports that use Security Incident and Event Monitoring (SIEM) tools.
 You can access the reports from the portal, or from APIs.
 Programmatically audit who has access to your applications, and remove access to inactive users via access reviews.

 By migrating to Azure AD, you can save costs and remove the hassle of managing your on-premises infrastructure.
 Azure AD also provides self-service access to applications, which saves time for both administrators and users.
 Single sign-on eliminates application-specific passwords.
 This ability to sign on once saves costs related to password reset for applications, and lost productivity while retrieving passwords.

-For Human Resources focused applications, or other applications with a large set of users, you can leverage App provisioning to automate the process of provisioning and deprovisioning users, see What is application provisioning?.
+For Human Resources focused applications, or other applications with a large set of users, you can use app provisioning to make your life easier.
+App provisioning automates the process of adding and removing users.
+To learn more, see What is application provisioning?